- Home

 - Escalate your issue to other remedies if the solution feels unfair or extreme

-Support for Surviving Your IRS Exam
+Support for Surviving Your IRS Audit

 Contact us at no obligation to you so we can help you navigate the IRS audit process to a satisfactory outcome.
 Your tax case is handled with the utmost confidentiality and privacy.
 TheCPATaxProblemSolver the tax debt relief specialists will do the work for you.

-What is IRS Audit Representation?
+What is Audit Representation?

 Audit representation, also called audit defense, is a service in which a tax or legal professional stands on behalf of a taxpayer (an individual or legal entity) during an IRS or state income audit.